omrimako/eBird-Hotspots-API/README.md

 # eBird-hotspots-API

-EBird-hotspots-API allow users to locate birding hotspots around their location using eBird API.
+eBird-hotspots-API allow users to locate birding hotspots around their location using eBird API.

 eBird is a real-time, online bird checklist program.
 For more information, visit their website: https://ebird.org/home